tutebatti/FLExhmtl2XeLaTeX/README.md

 The transformation consists of four steps:

 1) FLEx XHTML output, which mainly consists of `<div>` and `<span>` elements with a wide variety of `@class` attributes (used for CSS handling), is transformed to a custom XML format.
-The transformation is achieved with an [identity transformation](http://dh.obdurodon.org/identity.xhtml) approach.
+The transformation is achieved with an [identity transformation](http://dh.obdurodon.org/identity.xhtml) approach using the XSLT file `xhtml2xml.xsl`.
 The general order of the FLEx output is kept.
 In the resulting custom format, the elements are mainly named after the `@class` attributes just mentioned.
 A notable exception is the handling of different scripts (e.g. Syriac or Arabic) and font styles (e.g. italics or superscript);